Japan goes off script at nuclear summit to slam North Korea

 Obama has said the destitute North could be hit with tighter sanctions if it goes ahead with the rocket launch, but experts doubt China will back another U.N.
 Security Council resolution against it.

-A row erupted during the main session of the summit when British Deputy Prime Minister Nick Clegg hit back at accusations leveled by Argentinean Foreign Minister Hector Timermanan that an "extra-regional power" had sent a submarine capable of carrying nuclear weapons to the South Atlantic.
+A row erupted during the main session of the summit when British Deputy Prime Minister Nick Clegg hit back at accusations levelled by Argentinian Foreign Minister Hector Timermanan that an "extra-regional power" had sent a submarine capable of carrying nuclear weapons to the South Atlantic.

 In front of the world's leaders, Clegg fired back his own missive, calling the remarks "unfounded, baseless insinuations".